-In contrast to standard solid-state photon detectors, the SiPM has most of the desirable features of PMTs: gains of order $10^6$ , rise times on the order of a few ns, and high signal/background in photon-counting applications.
-The SiPM is are particularly interesting for scintillating fiber applications because of their small size and the good match between their active area and the cross-section of a fiber.
+In contrast to standard solid-state photon detectors, the SiPM has most of the desirable features of PMTs: gains of order 106, rise times on the order of a few ns, and high signal/background in photon-counting applications.
+The SiPM is particularly interesting for scintillating fiber applications because of its small size and the good match between its active area and the cross-section of a fiber.
 However there are a number of areas of concern where SiPMs may prove to fall short of PMT performance: dark rate, sensitivity to operating conditions, cross-talk between pixels, and dynamic range.
-This report examines the requirements for these parameters of the focal plane fiber hodoscope readout and presents bench-top measurements of their values for two candidate SiPM devices.
+This report examines the requirements for these parameters of the focal plane fiber hodoscope readout and presents bench-top measurements of their values for the most suitable SiPM model.